hendrauzia/japanese-palindrome/README.md

 How to Use
 =========

-The following examples will return `<text> is a palindrome!`, otherwise it will return `<text> is not a palindrome!`.
+The following examples will return `"<text>" is a palindrome!`, otherwise it will return `"<text>" is not a palindrome!`.

     $ cd japanese-palindrome

     $ bin/japanese-palindrome "Shikishi"
-    Shikishi is a palindrome!
+    "Shikishi" is a palindrome!

     $ bin/japanese-palindrome "Dansu ga sunda"
-    Dansu ga sunda is a palindrome!
+    "Dansu ga sunda" is a palindrome!

-    $ bin/japanese-palindrome "Karui kibin na koneko nanbiki iruka" Karui kibin na koneko nanbiki iruka is a palindrome!
+    $ bin/japanese-palindrome "Karui kibin na koneko nanbiki iruka" "Karui kibin na koneko nanbiki iruka" is a palindrome!

     $ bin/japanese-palindrome "Watashi no ongaku"
-    Watashi no ongaku is not a palindrome!
+    "Watashi no ongaku" is not a palindrome!

 References
 =========